Apple Factory Scrutiny Likely to Continue Despite Critic's Fabrications

-Apple factories in China will continue to be scrutinised despite a monologist's admission that he fabricated some of his reports on worker conditions there.
+Apple factories in China will continue to be scrutinized despite a monologist's admission that he fabricated some of his reports on worker conditions there.

 That kind of attention comes with the territory for the wildly successful consumer electronics maker.
 But the episode also shows the dangers of when you hit too high and miss.